Andreloui5/3DCreditCardForm/README.md

 import * as THREE from "three";

 function BackDrop({ position, rotation, opacity }) {
-  // this element is one wall (used to make up the sides of the skybox background) return (
+  // This element is one wall (used to make up the sides of the skybox background) return (
     <mesh receiveShadow position={position} rotation={rotation}>
       <planeBufferGeometry attach="geometry" args={[101, 101]} />